The Acrobatics of BQP: Fine Control over BQP and PH

+A detailed description of the classical algorithm is given in \Cref{alg:sparse_aa}.
+Intuitively speaking, the simulation algorithm simply applies the algorithm from \Cref{lem:sparse_aaronson_ambainis_single_query_2} $T$ times consecutively, recording into $f$ the queries that have been made so far.
+Additionally, any time the algorithm encounters a row of $x$ of which more than $N/2$ queries have already been made, it queries the remainder of the row.
+Thus, it is clear that the query complexity of \Cref{alg:sparse_aa} is at most $2KT$.

-It remains to show that $\ket{\psi_T}$ and $\ket{\varphi_T}$ are close with high probability.
-For $t \le T$, define $\ket{\gamma_t}$ as the state obtained by applying the classical algorithm for the first $t$ steps and the quantum algorithm for the remaining $T - t$ steps, i.e.
+It remains to show that $\ket{\psi_{T,x}}$ and $\ket{\varphi_{T,x}}$ are close with high probability.
+For $t \le T$, define $\ket{\gamma_{t,x}}$ as the state obtained by applying the classical algorithm for the first $t$ steps and the quantum algorithm for the remaining $T - t$ steps, i.e.

-Note that $\ket{\gamma_0} = \ket{\psi_T}$ and $\ket{\gamma_T} = \ket{\varphi_T}$.
+Note that $\ket{\gamma_{0,x}} = \ket{\psi_{T,x}}$ and $\ket{\gamma_{T,x}} = \ket{\varphi_{T,x}}$.
 From this, we may bound:

-where the second line holds by the triangle inequality, and the last line holds because the $Q_t$'s are unitary transformations. \Cref{lem:sparse_aaronson_ambainis_single_query} implies that all of the terms in this sum are bounded with high probability.
-In particular, we conclude:
+where the second line holds by the triangle inequality, and the last line holds because the $W_t$'s and $U_x$ are unitary transformations. \Cref{lem:sparse_aaronson_ambainis_single_query_2} implies that all of the terms in this sum are bounded with high probability.
+In particular, denoting by $f^t$ and $S^t$ the values of $f$ and $S$ immediately before iteration $t$ of the outer loop, we conclude: